 Priced per pound.
 Quantity discounts are available.

-Our spodumene, sourced in Australia and chemical-grade, can be considered a lithium feldspar.
-For a potter, that means that this material is a source of lithium in both claybodies and glazes.
 Lithium, in turn, serves two main purposes in ceramics: it is a very powerful flux, and it also improves the thermal properties of a claybody.
 Spodumene differs from our lithium carbonate in chemical makeup, however; spodumene contains a natural combination of silica, alumina, and lithium, which means that it melts a bit more readily than lithium carbonate on its own.

 In glazes, spodumene can lend itself to the development of copper-blue toned glazes and promote a matte surface -- this, in spite of being a strong flux, which is precisely what so many potters find appealing about the material.
+It also aids in loweing the vitrificaiton temperature as well as reducing the shrinkage rate in most applications.

 In clay bodies, some potters use spodumene as a replacement for feldspar (though it technically IS a feldspar).
 This additive reduces the vitrification temperature required for a body to mature, and also cuts down on shrinkage.